frankkwabenaaboagye/accelerator-IL/wk-1/README.md

 ...

-3. #### Create a Generic Method for Data Validation ...
+3. #### Create a Generic Method for Data Validation
+- Implement a generic method that can validate different data types (e.g., numbers, strings) based on specific criteria.
+...

 4. #### Design a Generic Class for Stack Data Structure